Kristin Hersh christens new BF venue

 "Rat Girl" chronicles this early phase of her public life during which she not only launched an extraordinary career but was also diagnosed with bi-polar disorder and became a teenage mother.

-In 2003, she formed a second band, 50 Foot Wave, released her sixth solo album, "The Grotto," and also the
+In 2003, she formed a second band, 50 Foot Wave, released her sixth solo album, "The Grotto," and also the eighth album by Throwing Muses.

 As with other of her recent projects, Hersh’s latest musical release, "Crooked," was paid for by her fans.
 Abandoning the traditional relationship with record companies before independence was fashionable, Hersh has built a robust career through her blunt and sometimes excruciating honesty and her superb craftsmanship.